| ||Format||Pages||Price|| |

-4.1 Materials less than or equal to 0.59 in.
-(15.0 mm) in thickness shall not be tested in accordance with this test method in order to avoid complete immersion of the specimens.
+4.1 Materials less than or equal to 15 mm (0.59 in.) in thickness shall not be tested in accordance with this test method in order to avoid complete immersion of the specimens.
 This type of exposure is beyond the scope of this test method.

-4.2 Materials shall be tested at both actual product thickness and 1.00 in.
-(25.4 mm) thickness provided the materials can be cut to a thickness of 1.00 in.
-(25.4 mm) without changing the original character of the materials.
-If a product cannot be cut without changing the original character of the material, the test report shall contain an appropriate note to this effect.
-Results shall be reported on the basis of equal nominal wetted specimen surface area (in units of kilograms per square metre) for materials tested at actual product thickness and on the basis of equal specimen volume (in units of percent by volume) for materials tested at 1.00 in.
-(25.4 mm) thickness.
-If a product cannot be cut to a thickness of 1.00 in.
-(25.4 mm) or if the actual product thickness is less than 1.00 in.
-(25.4 mm) but greater than 0.59 in.
-(15.0 mm), the product shall only be tested at actual product thickness and results only reported on the basis of equal nominal wetted specimen surface area.
+4.3 Materials shall be tested at both actual product thickness and 25.4 mm (1.00 in.) thickness provided the materials can be cut to a thickness of 25.4 mm (1.00 in.) without changing the original character of the materials.
+If a product cannot be cut without changing the original character of the material, the corresponding information shall be provided in the test report.
+Results shall be reported on the basis of equal nominal wetted specimen surface area (in units of kilograms per square meter) for materials tested at actual product thickness and on the basis of equal specimen volume (in units of percent by volume) for materials tested at 25.4 mm (1.00 in.) thickness.
+If a product cannot be cut to a thickness of 25.4 mm (1.00 in.) or if the actual product thickness is less than 25.4 mm (1.00 in.) but greater than 15 mm (0.59 in.), the product shall only be tested at actual product thickness and results only reported on the basis of equal nominal wetted specimen surface area.

-4.2.1 By reporting results on the basis of equal nominal wetted specimen surface area, specimens of different thicknesses can be compared equitably.
-For some specimens, the water intake and retention primarily may depend on the nominal wetted surface area available for water intake.
+4.3.1 By reporting results on the basis of equal nominal wetted specimen surface area, specimens of different thicknesses can be compared equitably.
+For some specimens, the water intake and retention primarily depends on the nominal wetted surface area available for water intake.

-4.2.2 By reporting results on the basis of equal specimen volume, specimens can be compared equitably using units that commonly are selected to represent results of water intake testing (percent by volume).
-For some materials, water intake and retention primarily may depend on the volume of the specimen available for water intake.
+4.3.2 By reporting results on the basis of equal specimen volume, specimens can be compared equitably using units that commonly are selected to represent results of water intake testing (percent by volume).
+For some materials, water intake and retention primarily depends on the volume of the specimen available for water intake.

-4.2.3 In most cases water retention is a secondary performance characteristic that has an influence on a primary performance characteristic, such as thermal performance, surface accumulation of moisture (that may contribute to fungal growth), localized collection of electrolytes (that may contribute to corrosion), etc. Depending on the primary performance characteristic that is of interest, the preferred units for use in comparing the water retention of different materials may be either kilograms per square metre or percent by volume.
+4.3.3 In most cases water retention is a secondary performance characteristic that has an influence on a primary performance characteristic, such as thermal performance, surface accumulation of moisture (that will potentially contribute to fungal growth), or localized collection of electrolytes (that will potentially contribute to corrosion).
+Depending on the primary performance characteristic that is of interest, the preferred units for use in comparing the water retention of different materials will be either kilograms per square meter or percent by volume.

-4.3 Immersion times in addition to those required by this test method may be selected provided that all parties involved are in agreement.
+4.4 Immersion times in addition to those required by this test method shall be permitted to be selected provided that all parties involved are in agreement.

-4.4 The water retention characteristics of materials may be affected by conditions such as elevated temperatures or chemical exposures.
+4.5 The water retention characteristics of materials will potentially be affected by conditions such as elevated temperatures or chemical exposures.

 1.3 Each partial immersion interval is followed by a brief free-drainage period.
 This test method does not address or attempt to quantify the drainage characteristics of materials.
-Therefore, results for materials with different internal structure and porosity, such as cellular materials and fibrous materials, may not be directly comparable.
-Also, test results for specimens of different thickness may not be directly comparable because of porosity effects.
+Therefore, results for materials with different internal structure and porosity, such as cellular materials and fibrous materials, are not necessarily directly comparable.
+Also, test results for specimens of different thickness are not necessarily directly comparable because of porosity effects.
 The surface characteristics of a material also affect drainage.
-Specimens with rough surfaces may retain more surface water than specimens with smooth surfaces, and surface treatment during specimen preparation may affect water intake and retention.
-Therefore, results for materials with different surface characteristics may not be directly comparable.
+It is possible that specimens with rough surfaces will retain more surface water than specimens with smooth surfaces, and that surface treatment during specimen preparation will affect water intake and retention.
+Therefore, it is not advisable to directly compare results for materials with different surface characteristics.

 1.4 For most materials the size of the test specimens is small compared with the size of the products actually installed in the field.
-If the surface-to-volume ratios for the test specimens and the corresponding products are different, the test results may be misleading.
+If the surface-to-volume ratios for the test specimens and the corresponding products are different, it is possible that the test results will be misleading.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.